“Nothing ever happens to us except what happens in our minds.”

 Only through a “deep tissue” examination of context is one able to reveal current (and possibly ineffective) behavioral patterns and replace them with a new set of sustainable behaviors that release them from old limits and align with personal and organizational objectives.

-Leading by Context™shines a light on one’s blind spots and supports the individual in choosing a new context that will enable them to “trade up“ and achieve the next level of greatness.
+Leading from Context™shines a light on one’s blind spots and supports the individual in choosing a new context that will enable them to “trade up“ and achieve the next level of greatness.
 When leaders within an organization experience this transformational re-invention together they are more supportive and accountable for sustaining the change.

 Only with a conscious effort to expose our contexts and re-invent them to allow for more freedom and possibility are we able to take on the “impossible” and face the challenges associated with a more complex and dynamic world.